parikz45/hotel_management/README.md

 ## Problem it solves
 It allows users to easily browse and book hotel rooms online, while admins can oversee all bookings, users, and payments in one centralized dashboard.

-## What I learned
+## What We learned
-Building this project improved my skills in full-stack development, authentication, routing, REST APIs, and integration between frontend and backend services.
+Building this project improved our skills in full-stack development, authentication, routing, REST APIs, and integration between frontend and backend services.

 ---